Numeracy-Focused Research

 Introduction to Math Research

-As a part of the Science of Teaching (SoT) math research agenda, SoT has funded three separate research projects and served as an advisor over their progression since December 2023.
+As a part of the Science of Teaching (SoT) math research agenda, SoT funded three separate research projects and served as an advisor over their progression since December 2023.
 The research projects will contribute to our knowledge of early grade numeracy teaching and learning (Grades 1-3) in Sub-Saharan Africa through delving into the following topics:

 1. WhatsApp API-based CPD to improve teachers’ mathematical knowledge (South Africa)